Don’t miss the Writing Of and Reading Sample below!

 Readers may notice that I included very few religious references, and this was intentional.
 I did not want visceral differences of opinion to interfere with the overall story.
 Honestly, Christmas has been overrun by commercialism, greed, and the chance to take time off of work—eclipsing any spiritual significance it may have had.
 Sad, but true, so I steered clear of those issues and focused mostly on the romance.
 Besides, there’s no way to fit bear shifters into a realistic appreciation of Christ’s birth!

 All in all, this was a fun book to write.
 As I gradually add to the series, my readers may see Thanksgiving, Valentine’s Day, Father’s Day, Independence Day, or other holidays featured.
 I look forward to exploring the lives and loves of the residents of Bear Creek.
-Until then, go find yourself a bear!
+Until then, go find yourself a warm, furry shifter!

 Late July, Bear Creek, PA